Analysis | The dangerous overconfidence of Trump supporters

-There’s little question, barring an overwhelming victory for either of the candidates, that President Trump will use those days to call into question any result which erodes the margins he saw on Election Day.
-He’s repeatedly insisted that there’s necessarily something suspect about votes counted after the fact and, in Florida in 2018, repeatedly insisted that the counting of absentee ballots in heavily Democratic counties was somehow fraudulent.
-(A later review established what was obvious at the time: the tally was legitimate.)
+There’s little question, barring an overwhelming victory for either of the candidates, that President Trump will use those days to call into question any result that erodes the margins he sees on Election Day.
+He’s repeatedly insisted that there’s necessarily something suspect about votes counted after the fact, and in Florida in 2018 he repeatedly insisted that the counting of absentee ballots in heavily Democratic counties was somehow fraudulent.
+(A later review established what was obvious at the time: The tally was legitimate.)

 That the sitting president will attempt to shape the results is a problem for obvious reasons.
 But it's also clear that Trump has effectively persuaded some sizable part of his base to think that a victory is a near-certainty, establishing a toxic and potentially dangerous situation in which a legitimate election is viewed by many voters as invalid.

-Earlier this month, Pew Research Center released data from a poll in which it asked voters who they expected to win in November.
-While Biden led Trump by 8 points in the same poll, voters were about evenly split on who they actually thought would win.
-That's in large part because about 9-in-10 Trump supporters said they believed Trump would win while only 8-in-10 Biden supporters were as confident.
-Among Trump's strongest supporters, 97 percent said that they expected to win.
+Earlier this month, the Pew Research Center released data from a poll in which it asked voters who they expected to win in November.
+While Joe Biden led Trump by eight points in the same poll, voters were about evenly split on who they actually thought would win.
+That’s in large part because about 9 in 10 Trump supporters said they believed Trump would win, while only 8 in 10 Biden supporters were as confident.
+Among Trump’s strongest supporters, 97 percent said that they expected him to win.

 How does that work?
 Well, for one thing, Trump has repeatedly claimed that he will win — barring Democrats “rigging” the election.

-“The only way we're going to lose this election is if the election is rigged, remember that,” Trump said in Wisconsin earlier this month.
-“It's the only way we're going to lose this election."
+“The only way we’re going to lose this election is if the election is rigged — remember that,” Trump said in Wisconsin earlier this month.
+“It’s the only way we’re going to lose this election.”

-In an article about increasing violent confrontations between Trump supporters and Democrats, The Post's Tim Craig spoke with Martin Holsome, an elected official in Texas.
+In an article about increasing violent confrontations between Trump supporters and Democrats, The Washington Post’s Tim Craig spoke with Martin Holsome, an elected official in Texas.

 “Holsome, who is biracial and identifies as White and Black, said he believes Black Lives Matter protesters have been infiltrated by anarchists who are a determined to destabilize small towns in Texas,” Craig wrote.
 “He also worries that liberals are planning to unfairly steal the election away from Trump."